 When the device is initially powered up, the audio outputs AOUTxA and AOUTxB are clamped to VCM-BUF which is initially low.
 After the PDN bit is released (set to '0') the outputs begin to ramp with VCMBUF towards the nominal quiescent voltage.
-This ramp takes approximately 200 ms to complete.
+This ramp takes approximately 200 ms to complete with a line load and will be shorter under headphone loading.
 The gradual voltage ramping allows time for the external DC-blocking capacitors to charge to VCMBUF, effectively blocking the quiescent DC voltage.
-Audio output from the DACs will begin after approximately 2000 sample periods.
+Audio output from the DACs will begin after approximately 200 sample periods.